LukeKulm/PokerArena/README.md

 Script:

+Max will demonstrate the following:
+1. Demonstrate player vs player playing of the poker suite via adding “Human” to the list of game.Game initialization in simulate.py.
+Run simulate.py.

 Luke will demonstrate the following:
 1. Demonstrate running of PyTest tests to demonstrate regression testing (run pytest).
 2. Demonstrate the playing of a Random agent against a human via adding “Random” to the list of game.Game initialization in simulate.py.
 Run simulate.py.